 I understand the importance of the Alaskan fishing industry and will continue to fight to protect and enhance our vital industry.

 I am the Chair of Fish & Game Finance Subcommittee, which means I lead the creation of the Fish & Game agency budget.
-Although the entire State of Alaska operating budget has been cut significantly over the past four years, I have worked hard to maintain funding since taking over the Chair position in 2016.
-This past year, I was able to add eleven new management projects throughout the state in order to increase fishing opportunities for all fishermen.
-I also included funding for juvenile King salmon research, which is especially important in light of our most recent King salmon fishing seasons.
+Although the entire State of Alaska operating budget has been cut significantly over the past six years, I have worked hard to maintain funding since taking over the Chair position in 2016.
+In recent years, I have been able to add new management projects throughout the state in order to increase fishing opportunities for all fishermen.
+In 2018, I included funding for juvenile King salmon research, which is especially important in light of our recent King salmon fishing seasons.

 I have also sponsored and passed three bills pertaining directly to our fishing industry:

 HB56 gives greater loan access to fishermen to buy or repair equipment, and purchase IFQ shares.
 I hope this bill gives more financial opportunity to younger fishermen as we avoid the graying of the fleet.